WeAreYEF/PAGarchLibrary/README.md

 ## PAG - stands for pagirinya
 *Pagirinya* is a refugee camp in eastern adjumani district in northern Uganda.
 ## arch - stands for architecture
+*architecture* is the art and technique of designing and building as distiquished from the skills associated with construction.
 ## library -

 ## Partners